s1m0000n/multitask-transformers/README.md

 - Converges with training on separate losses, converges better with summed loss
 - Excellent (near or SOTA) results are achievable
 - Tricks and unobvous stuff is required for this Frankenstein to learn something at a decent degree
-- More complicated heads are working as expected - `classification.NLinearsHead` is great, so interested in what heads with attention and more feed-forwards could do
+- More complicated heads are working as expected - `classification.NFeedForwardsHead` is great, so interested in what heads with attention and more feed-forwards could do
 - I started with a bunch of really complicated tasks from (Russian) SuperGLUE, which actually require complex heads

 ## ⚡️ Supported Tasks